myllynen/rhel-troubleshooting-guide/README.md

-For example, in case an application is heavily relying on LDAP, if the LDAP server is providing responses to queries from the command line as expected and the logs for the LDAP server do not contain anything unsual then the higher level application using LDAP is probably having internal issues and the LDAP server itself is working properly.
+For example, in case an application is heavily relying on LDAP, if the LDAP server is providing responses to queries from the command line as expected and the logs for the LDAP server do not contain anything unusual then the higher level application using LDAP is probably having internal issues and the LDAP server itself is working properly.
 On the other hand if the LDAP server does not reply even to basic queries from the command line or its logs contain errors and warnings then those issues should be sorted out first before investigating the application relying on LDAP further.

 ### General Application Troubleshooting Tips

-First investigate if there has been any recent changes or updates to the installed software:
+First investigate if there have been any recent changes or updates to the installed software:

 ```
 rpm -qa --last | less